Updated privacy overview -

 Sensitive API surfaces preserve sanitized public errors and no-store response behavior where the app requires it.

-Privacy here is tied to actual product behavior: encrypted web credentials, plaintext settings sanitization on load/reset, explicit extension trust boundaries, sanitized API errors, no-store handling on sensitive responses, and user-controlled saved history.
+Privacy here is tied to actual product behavior: encrypted local web credentials, plain settings sanitization on load/reset, explicit extension trust boundaries, sanitized API errors, no-store handling on sensitive responses, workload-aware request handling, and user-controlled saved history.

 Controls